bast/paragliding-aerodynamics/slides.md

 .right-column40[
 - polar moves tangentially along the best glide
 - glide is unchanged but speeds goes up (**also the stall speed**)
-- adding a lot of weight might change shape which would change glide ]
+- adding a lot of weight might change shape which would change glide and flight characteristics
+]

 ---